Zulfah001/CONTINUATION-OF-LITA-FINAL-PROJECT-From-Tajudeen-silifat-/README.md

 - Customers tend to maintain their subscriptions for approximately 1 year.
 - North region has a high cancellation rate.

-Check the file above for more details: lita project (Sales and customer data)
+## Check the file above for more details: lita project (Sales and customer data)

+### SQL  Analysis Report

+To better understand customer subscription trends and sales patterns, SQL queries were utilized to extract and analyze data from the retail store's database.
+The queries focused on:
+1. Total number of customers from each region
+2. Most popular subscription type by number of customers
+3. Average subscription duration for all customers
+4. Customers with subscription longer than 12 months
+5. Top 3 regions by subscription cancellation
+6. Total number of active and cancelled subscriptions

+## Screenshot of queries below:

+## Key Findings:

+### Power BI Analysis Report: